Master Thesis Lab

 - Take responsibility for your choices with respect to any part of your thesis.

 When you are writing your Master's thesis, you might want to have a look at some examples.
-In the Leiden University Scriptierepositorium there are Master's theses from students from all FSW programmes.
+In the Leiden University Repository there are Master's theses from students from all FSW institutes.